SimonAayani/CSC412comscicom/README.md

 ![fork_nocond_gif](./img/fork_nocond_gif.gif)

-Just like above, without any conditioning balls can flow freely from X to Y (and remember that they can go from Y to X as well!).
+Just like above, without any conditioning; balls can flow freely from X to Y (and remember that they can go from Y to X as well!).
 How about when we condition on Z?

 ![fork_gif](./img/fork_gif2.gif)